George Foreman Grill: Reception

 Grill displayed inside a store located in Caracas, Venezuela.

 The worldwide popularity of the George Foreman grill has resulted in sales of over 100 million units since it was first launched, a feat that was achieved in a little over 15 years.
 Although Foreman never confirmed exactly how much he earned from the endorsement, Salton, Inc. paid him $138 million in 1999 in order to buy out the right to use his name.
 Previous to that he was being paid about 40 percent of the profits on each grill sold, earning him $4.5 million a month at its peak, so it is estimated he made a total of over $200 million from the endorsement, a sum that is substantially more than he earned as a boxer.

 Competition

 The success of the George Foreman Grill spawned a variety of similar celebrity-endorsed products, such as the Evander Holyfield Real Deal Grill, for which Holyfield starred in a 2007 infomercial, and the Carl Lewis Health Grill.
 None of these imitators, however, achieved the level of success of the Foreman Grill.
 The Jackie Chan Grill is the same grill as the George Foreman grill, but targets the Asian market, and has been marketed by both Chan and Foreman.

+Hogan's debunked story

+Professional wrestler Hulk Hogan famously claimed that he was the first choice for the grill but missed out because he did not answer his phone.
+However, the story has been heavily debunked by the product's creators.
+Hogan said he was busy picking up his kids from school, and by the time he returned the call, his agent told him that because he was unavailable, the grill had already been given to George Foreman.
+Hogan told the story over the years, including on his reality show Hogan Knows Best.
+The family of Michael Boehm, said the story was inaccurate and that Foreman was the only celebrity ever approached for the endorsement.
+Hogan eventually launched the Hulk Hogan Ultimate Grill, which was later recalled due to fire hazards.